 While connecting to a server in Canada, both passed the test.
 There was one concern, though.
 ExpressVPN’s connection switched the IP Address.
 I will not consider it a problem because both IP Addresses were from ExpressVPN, but jumping from one IP to another might compromise the internet speed.

 Winner: Tie | Score: Surfshark: 4 and ExpressVPN: 4

 Peer-to-Peer, also called P2P, is the torrent protocol.
 Torrenting is one of the primary reasons people use a VPN.
 As we have already discussed that Surfshark VPN’s all servers support P2P and ExpressVPN offers many P2P optimised servers, the test checks the speed and responsiveness.

 After connecting both to the server in Sydney (1120 km/722 miles from my location), the speed of both was promising.
 Surfshark performed slightly better than ExpressVPN by downloading at 4.4 MB/s speed.
 The speed of ExpressVPN was about 3 MB/s.

 Although the download speed of Surfshark was faster, there are some factors which should be considered.

 - Both were not tested at the same time.
 There was a difference of one minute.

 Winner: Surfshark | Score: Surfshark: 5 and ExpressVPN: 4

-This round of Surfshark VPN vs. ExpressVPN covers some other features which might make a difference.
+This round of Surfshark VPN vs. ExpressVPN compares some core features of both.

 Log free service